close

 Change VPN Protocol

 There are designated VPN protocols for each activity on VPN services like Ivacy VPN.
-Ivacy VPN’s Smart Connect feature will assist VPN users in identifying their reason for going online.
-Moving on, they can connect to the right VPN protocol, thus creating a faster, rather VPN environment.
+Ivacy VPN’s Smart Connect feature helps VPN users understand their online purpose.
+Moving on, they can connect to the correct VPN protocol, thus creating a faster connection, rather than a VPN environment.

 Restart the Internet Router